ATOMNFT/Flipper-Vault/README.md

 * [`UNC0V3R3D BadUSB collection` Another great BadUSB collection.](https://github.com/UNC0V3R3D/Flipper_Zero-BadUsb)
 <br>

-<h3>For AWESOME resources always check <a href="https://github.com/djsime1/awesome-flipperzero">djsime1's page</a> Tons of F0 stuff there!
+<h3>I've learned what I have from the greats in this space.
+So for more of the AWESOMEST resources always check <a href="https://github.com/djsime1/awesome-flipperzero">djsime1's page</a> Tons of F0 stuff there!
 <hr>